contao/docs/docs/dev/_index.md

 ### Where to get help

 Contao people are active on multiple channels.
-Of course, if you find a bug or want to request a feature (or ideally prepare a pull request) please do so on the respective repository (most likely the `contao/contao` mono repository).
+If you find a bug or want to request a feature (or ideally prepare a pull request) please do so on the respective repository (most likely the `contao/contao` mono repository).
 Other than that there are the following channels: